mobizt/FirebaseClient/README.md

 - ### Async Queue

 All sync and async tasks are managed using `FIFO queue` in async client.
 The task in the queue will refer to `slot` in this library.

+The queue is task based or session based which stores the HTTP request and response data which used for a task.

 The memory used for a task that stores in the queue is approximately 1 k.
 Then in order to limit the memory usage in a async client, this library allows only 10 tasks can be stored in the queue at a time.